Marcelh1/fanx/README.md

 # General

-The repository contains three folders:
+The repository contains of these folders:
 - Standalone
 - Firmata
 - MySensors